mtrigoboff/senior_studies_institute/README.md

 # Schedule Translator
 ## Senior Studies Institute

-This code takes as input a text file saved from a SSI term schedule Word document and produces a HTML version formatted similarly to the original Word document.
+This code takes as input a text file saved from a SSI term schedule Word document and produces an HTML version formatted similarly to the original Word document.

-It can be used directly buy run it in a Python interpreter, or by using it via this Jupyter Notebook.
+It can be used directly by running it in a Python interpreter, or by using it via this Jupyter Notebook.